-IMPORTANT: If remote shares are used in pairs, the administrator user must also have access rights on the secondary storage location.
+IMPORTANT: Typically, the username provided is a user identity that has Administrator privileges.
+If a remote secondary path is used in a pair, you must provide the username of a user that also has Administrator privileges on the DynamicFS server, rights on the remote share, and NTFS file system access rights on the secondary path.
 Otherwise, the secondary location is reported as missing.
-One way to do this is to add the administrator user as a member of the Dynamic File Services Storage Rights (DFSStorageRights) group.
+One way to do this is to add the username as a member of the Dynamic File Services Storage Rights (DFSStorageRights) group.
+It does not matter if the user is also a member of the Dynamic File Services group.